mraerino/hacknow/README.md

 ### Options

 ```
--d|--project-dir <dir>    Choose base directory for your projects (default: $HOME)
+-d|--dir <dir>    Choose base directory for your projects (default: $HOME)
 --ssh             Use ssh protocol for git remote
 ```

 ### Examples